Ed Ferrari is Director of the Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University.

 - the functioning and geography of local housing markets and systems

 - transport policy and strategy, particularly in relation to local labour and housing markets

 - spatial analytical methods, GIS approaches, and the use of secondary data analysis

 Current research projects

 2017-2018 Scaling up social lettings?
-Scope, impact and barriers, Joseph Rowntree Foundation.
-Role: Project director.
+Scope, impact and barriers, Joseph Rowntree Foundation and Nationwide Foundation.
+Role: project director.

 2017 Transport Barriers to Work in Low Income Neighbourhoods, Joseph Rowntree Foundation.
 Role: member of the research team.